 Support and assistance related to Geospatial Information Systems (GIS) is available for individual or group assistance for the following tasks: locating and acquiring data, basic GIS software troubleshooting, identifying resources to facilitate learning and basic GIS instruction.

 We house a growing collection of unique primary source research materials in the Special Collections.
 Learn about visiting, locating materials, handling items, and our Research Fellowship Program.
 See Also:

 This page describes services and other information applicable to users with disabilities.
 It notes contacts, policies and procedures, as well as short descriptions of adaptive equipment.

 Our Preservation Unit can bind materials for other UNT departments if they are for university use.
-Personal items cannot be sent to our commercial binder, however we offer an in-house binding and repair service to the community.
+Personal items cannot be sent to our commercial binder, however, as time and workflow allow, we offer an in-house binding and repair service to the community.